 Do not see solar eclipse with the naked eyes.

 Sutak starts 12 hours before the eclipse.
 Following activities should be avoided during Sutak.

 Any auspicious work should not be performed during Sutak period or eclipse.

-People, especially pregnant women should not come out in the open under the rays of the eclipse, they should not cut anything or eat during the eclipse (It is not applicable to the children or sick persons)
+People, especially pregnant women should not come out in the open under the rays of the eclipse (specially Solar Eclipse), they should not cut anything or eat during the eclipse (It is not applicable to the children, old or sick persons)

-Eat only the fresh or covered food after the eclipse.
+Eat only the fresh or covered food after the eclipse, avoid any leftover food.

 The idols of God in the temple or the house should not be worshiped.